-Attribute Description The instance of Decision that this InformationRequirement associates with its containing Decision element. requiredInput: InputData [01] The instance of InputData that this InformationRequirement associates with its containing Decision element.
+Attribute Description requiredDecision: Decision [01] The instance of Decision that this InformationRequirement associates with its containing Decision element. requiredInput: InputData [01] The instance of InputData that this InformationRequirement associates with its containing Decision element.

 6.3.13 Knowledge Requirement metamodel